nondejus/AwesomeUnityCommunity/README.md

 * Wait 30 days from first commit to make the pull request to awesome lists topic.
 * Add tags for free and paid assets.
 This can be a reason to use or not a resource due to budget in development so even if a package is paid maybe it's that there isn't any other package that provides the same functionality or that the package authors provide a great work and they should be paid for their effort.
 * Add better icons for sections.
-* Use tags to classify a resource instead of using a category.
-For example, a package for virtual reality can be a plugin or a library too.
 * Reorder category resources by most well known resources if possible.
 * Starter kit section with all the things needed or recommended for beginners.
 * Include resources for recommended asset store packages section (well tested, most voted and so on).